saja123321/reading-notes/class-01.md

 |  `<div id=”content”>`      |            `<section>`           |to divide some of the markup into a logical section of the page.            |
 | `<div id=”post”>`          |             `<article>`          |                                                                            |
 | `<div id=”footer”>`        |             `<footer>`           |  the bottom of a web page.                                                 |

+# Introduction to Javascript

+#### first, **WHY** we need tO learn javascript, not another language?

+1. Other Languages must be compiled to run, but JavaScript doesn’t have to compile its run as-is.
+1. JavaScript is one of three fundamental languages of the web.
+(we know the two other is Html and CSS)
+This three language is different than each other of there purpose and function, but they are integrated together.

+in programming, every physical thing is presented as an object. did you remember the variable, we say that each variable has one value. objects are like variables but the objects can obtain many values.

+### Accessing Object Properties

+You can access object properties in two ways:

+1. `objectName.propertyName`

+1. `objectName["propertyName"]`

+### HOW TO PUT A JAVASCRIPT INTO AN HTML PAGE?

+JavaScript statements are placed within the `<script>... </script>` HTML tags in a web page.
+The <script> tag alerts the browser program to start interpreting all the text between these tags as a script.

+A simple syntax of your JavaScript will appear as follows.
+The script tag takes two important attributes
+  * Language : its value will be `"javascript"`.
+  * Type : the value should be set to `"text/javascript"`.

+Scripts can also be placed in external files:

+the file extension is  .js.
+The why to link he external file with the html file :

+`<script src="myScript.js"> </script>`